New Zealand shooting: Death toll rises to 50 in attack on mosques

 Breaking News Emails

-The death toll in the mass shooting at two New Zealand mosques has risen to 50, New Zealand Police Commissioner Mike Bush said during a press conference on Saturday.
+The death toll in the mass shooting at two New Zealand mosques has risen to 50, New Zealand Police Commissioner Mike Bush said Sunday local time.

-The 50th victim was located inside one of the two mosques involved in the attacks, Bush said.
+The 50th victim was found inside one of the two mosques involved in the attacks, Bush said.

-“As of last night we were able to take all of the victims from both of those scenes and in doing so we have located a further victim,” Bush said.
+“As of last night we were able to take all of the victims from both of those scenes and in doing so we have located a further victim,” Bush said in a news conference.

-Bush added that the number of those injured was also 50, with 36 people hospitalized, which included one child.
+A total of 50 people were injured with 36 hospitalized, including one child, Bush said.

 Death toll in New Zealand terror attack reaches 50March 16, 201905:22

-A 28-year-old man had been arrested and charged with murder in the shooting, Bush said, adding that the man would appear in court on April 5.
+Brenton Harrison Tarrant, a 28-year-old Australian national, was charged with murder in the shooting during Friday prayers in Christchurch.
+Bush said he would appear in court April 5.

+Three other people were also arrested after the shooting, but Bush said "at this point we do not believe that they were involved in these attacks."

-Another 18-year-old man was arrested and will appear in court, Bush said, but added that the arrest was "tangentially related" and that the man was not believed to have been involved with the shooting.
+An 18-year-old man also was arrested and will appear in court, Bush said, but added that the arrest was "tangentially related" and the man was not believed to have been involved with the shooting.

-During the press conference, Bush said that police were still investigating the weapons used but said the guns had been altered.
+Bush said in the news conference that police were still investigating the weapons used but said the guns had been altered.

 "It's quite obvious that he modified a category-A firearm," Bush said.